 How to Draw a Graph

 To draw a graph, it’s important to have data well formatted ahead of time.
-Simply take one of the graph tools and draw a rectangle where you want the graph.
+It can be in a text file or a spreadsheet.
+Then, simply take one of the graph tools and draw a rectangle where you want the graph.
 The data window will open automatically.
-Type in your data.
-Once you’re done, hit the check mark button or hit Enter (not Return)
+Type, or better yet, paste your data into the data window.
+Once you’re done, hit the check mark button or hit Enter (not Return).

 Once you hit Enter, you’ll get a live preview of the graph.
 If you find you’ve entered the data on the wrong axis, just hit the Transpose button in the graph window.